Lawn Soil – Understanding Soil Conditions For Growing Healthy Grass and Turf

 Answer: Clint, it would be helpful for you to gather some basic facts about your lawn soil.

-Do this before taking any steps with lawn treatments, adding soil conditioners, dumping sand or working in organic material in the soil.
+Do this before taking any steps with lawn treatments, adding soil conditioners, dumping sand, or working with organic material in the soil.

-Most of “lawn knowledge” needed is simple and easy to learn.
+Most of the “lawn knowledge” needed is simple and easy to learn.

-Many homeowners under estimate the importance of lawn soil quality and how it relates to the success they will have in growing a beautiful, lush lawn.
+Many homeowners underestimate the importance of lawn soil quality and how it relates to their success in growing a beautiful, lush lawn.

 Never forget – “All lawn soils can be improved” – none are perfect or measure up to the ideal grass growing standards.

-Understanding what soil conditions make for growing healthy grass clippings and a thick lawn, make the task of lawn care much easier.
+Understanding what soil conditions make for growing healthy grass clippings and a thick lawn makes the task of lawn care much easier.

 Soil Comes In Layers

 Some would say that “lawn soil” goes down as deep as you can imagine.
-To be more correct what we are talking about is 5 -6 inches of surface soil.
+To be more correct, we are talking about 5 -6 inches of surface soil.

-• The top layer or soil surface where organic material, nutrients and biological activity are at the highest.
-This could be for several inches to several feet deep.
+• The top layer or soil surface is where organic material, nutrients, and biological activity are at the highest.
+This could be from several inches to several feet deep.

 Remember, the deeper grass plant roots grow, the better for the health of the grass clippings.
-It is very possible, depending on the grass type for the root system to reach downward 24″ – 30″ inches.
+It is possible, depending on the grass type, for the root system to reach downward 24″ – 30″ inches.

 Good Soil Has Room For Both Air And Water